 Satisfactory Academic Progress

 The BPH program expects that students will receive a grade of B or above in core and required classes to reflect their command of these topics.
-The Graduate School of Arts & Sciences (GSAS) states that the minimum standard for satisfactory work in the graduate school is a B average in each academic year.
-For more specific information about how to tally your GPA, please review the Grade and Examination portion of the GSAS Handbook.
-For more information about academic progress and milestones, please refer to the GSAS Student Handbook.
+The Harvard Kenneth C. Griffin Graduate School of Arts and Sciences (Harvard Griffin GSAS) states that the minimum standard for satisfactory work in the graduate school is a B average in each academic year.
+For more specific information about how to tally your GPA, please review the Grade and Examination portion of the Harvard Griffin GSAS Handbook.
+For more information about academic progress and milestones, please refer to the Harvard Griffin GSAS Student Handbook.

 Academic Integrity and Research Ethics

-The BPH program upholds the highest standards of academic and research integrity and standards and expects all students to abide by the GSAS Regulations and Standards of Conduct as outlined in the GSAS Student Handbook.
-It is also expected that students will participate in an orientation session at either the Harvard Chan School or GSAS to ensure a strong understanding of the guidelines regarding academic standards and behavior.
-If students ever encounter a situation in which they feel confused or uncertain regarding academic assignments or analysis of research data, they should immediately seek advice from the course instructor, their advisor, the BPH Program, or a member of GSAS Academic Affairs.
+The BPH program upholds the highest standards of academic and research integrity and standards and expects all students to abide by the Harvard Griffin GSAS Regulations and Standards of Conduct as outlined in the Harvard Griffin GSAS Student Handbook.
+It is also expected that students will participate in an orientation session at either the Harvard Chan School or Harvard Griffin GSAS to ensure a strong understanding of the guidelines regarding academic standards and behavior.
+If students ever encounter a situation in which they feel confused or uncertain regarding academic assignments or analysis of research data, they should immediately seek advice from the course instructor, their advisor, the BPH Program, or a member of Harvard Griffin GSAS Academic Affairs.

 Sexual & Gender-Based Harassment Policy/Resources